snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-azure/index.md

 5. Within “Access Control (IAM)”, click “Add role assignment”
 6. Assign the `Snowplow-Deployment-Role-Creator-Role` to service principal “Snowplow BDP Enterprise Deployment”

+### Determine if Snowplow requies a specific VPC (optional)
+If you require Snowplow to be deployed into a specific VPC, this should be provided at the same time as credentials.
+We need a /16 provided for the VPC so that we can create /20 subnets (note: [VPC peering and using a custom VPC is an additional bolt-on](https://snowplow.io/snowplow-behavioral-data-platform-product-description/#h-vpc-peering-aws-gcp))

 ### Final checklist

 If you are sending a request to our team to set up deployment into your Azure account, please ensure you provide the following information: